-- Academic misconduct and dishonesty, including cheating and plagiarism. - Disruption or involvement in a verbal or physical altercation in classroom or clinical settings. - Insubordination. - Attending school while under the influence of alcohol, drugs, or narcotics. - Carrying a concealed or potentially dangerous weapon while in attendance at the college. - Conduct unbecoming to the Institution or its students. - Conduct or action that results in the loss of clinical site. - Demonstrating poor judgment or inability to function properly, which compromises students'/ patients' safety. - Endangering the safety of a client or patient through an act of omission or commission, including medication or dosage error. - Failure to secure a faculty member when preparing and administering medications for a client or patient. - Any action that results in the affiliating facility prohibiting a student from clinical participation at that site. - Any actions (or lack of) that result in the notification of the NYSDOH by a client/family or agency. - Inconsiderate or unsafe treatment of patients. - Disregarding safety and sanitary regulations, including refusal to wear appropriate PPE. - Excessive absenteeism and/or tardiness. - Failure to pay charges when due. - Falsifying educational records. - Failure to abide by all of the rules and regulations of clinical sites. - Forgery. - HIPAA or OSHA violations while on clinical/externship assignment or under any other circumstances. - Improper use of e-mail and Internet access. - Nonconformity with the rules and regulations of the Institution. - Tampering with fire protection equipment or causing a false alarm. - Theft. - Unsatisfactory academic/clinical progress - Failure to adhere to the Institution's safety and health protocols; or misrepresenting information/engaging in deceitful behavior in connection with such protocols. - Violating the school's Student Code of Conduct or any other policy outlined in this Handbook.
+- Academic misconduct and dishonesty, including cheating and plagiarism. - Disruption or involvement in a verbal or physical altercation in classroom or clinical settings. - Insubordination. - Attending school while under the influence of alcohol, drugs, or narcotics. - Carrying a concealed or potentially dangerous weapon while in attendance at the Institution. - Conduct unbecoming to the Institution or its students. - Conduct or action that results in the loss of clinical site. - Demonstrating poor judgment or inability to function properly, which compromises students'/ patients' safety. - Endangering the safety of a client or patient through an act of omission or commission, including medication or dosage error. - Failure to secure a faculty member when preparing and administering medications for a client or patient. - Any action that results in the affiliating facility prohibiting a student from clinical participation at that site. - Any actions (or lack of) that result in the notification of the NYSDOH by a client/family or agency. - Inconsiderate or unsafe treatment of patients. - Disregarding safety and sanitary regulations, including refusal to wear appropriate PPE. - Excessive absenteeism and/or tardiness. - Failure to pay charges when due. - Falsifying educational records. - Failure to abide by all of the rules and regulations of clinical sites. - Forgery. - HIPAA or OSHA violations while on clinical/externship assignment or under any other circumstances. - Improper use of e-mail and Internet access. - Nonconformity with the rules and regulations of the Institution. - Tampering with fire protection equipment or causing a false alarm. - Theft. - Falsification of records - Material omission of information on an application - Conviction of a felony - Unsatisfactory academic/clinical progress - Failure to adhere to the Institution's safety and health protocols; or misrepresenting information/ engaging in deceitful behavior in connection with such protocols. - Violating the Institution's Code of Conduct or any other policy outlined in this Handbook.